 So you come into work a few days after giving your boss your shiny new project, and you see him or her walking down the hall with your project folder in hand, and with a scowl on their face.
 “Uh-oh,” you think to yourself, “Looks like (s)he found something wrong with my project . . . again.”
 This thought, this assumption linking their scowl to your project, is the beginning of the anticipation that leads to the toxic defensiveness.
 You’re beginning to pour the poison all over your entire lawn.

-“They gave me lots of latitude,” you tell yourself, “latitude to be creative, to make things interesting!
+“They gave me lots of freedoms,” you tell yourself, “latitude to be creative, to make things interesting!
 That’s what I did!!
 I made it INTERESTING, boss!
 If you didn’t like interesting, then why did you give me the latitude and the instruction to be interesting??
 I just did what you wanted me to do!
 And now you have the audacity to criticize my project??
 Screw you, you old fart!”

 Now, remember, your boss hasn’t even spoken to you yet!
 But you are already having an argument with somebody who is not even present!
 They are just walking towards you with that puckered face that looks like disapproval.
 And because you’ve doused yourself in poison, now YOU are all pucker-faced.
 You can probably see how this may not go so well for you . . .

 So as your boss approaches, they ask you to join them in their office to talk about your project.
 “Gross, they’re chomping on some candy.
 I hate it when people talk with candy stuffed in their face.”
 This little detail will come back later.